Home Compare IMCD.AS vs RPM

 IMCD N.V. vs RPM International: Which Stock Looks Stronger in 2026?

-RPM International holds the cleaner structural position, with the lead spread across valuation and profitability.
+RPM International holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 IMCD does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON